Probing CP Violation through Vector Boson Fusion at High-Energy Muon Colliders: Result and Discussion

+To assess the robustness of our projections against experimental systematics, we further evaluate the impact of a background normalization uncertainty modeled as a fractional uncertainty $X\%$ on the SM expectation in each bin.
+In addition to the purely statistical case $X=0$, we consider two representative benchmark choices, X=10 and X=20, which roughly correspond to optimistic and conservative assumptions commonly adopted in future collider sensitivity studies.
+We find that even for the conservative choice $X=20$, the exclusion limits degrade by only about $10\%$; see Tab.~\ref{tab:C_VBF_gauge_unc} and \ref{tab:C_VBF_Higgs_unc}.
+This demonstrates that the projected sensitivities are not driven by overly idealized assumptions and remain stable in the presence of realistic experimental uncertainties.

-For comparison, we also include existing limits on these operators from the LHC~\cite{ATLAS:2020nzk,Degrande:2021zpv}, the ILC~\cite{deBlas:2022ofj}, and low-energy precision measurements such as the electron EDM (eEDM)~\cite{Panico:2018hal,ACME:2018yjb}.
-It is evident that the muon collider provides substantially stronger bounds than both the LHC and ILC, owing to its higher collision energies and cleaner experimental environment; see Tab.~\ref{tab:ConstraintsOnWCs}.
+For comparison, we include existing limits on these operators from current ATLAS measurements~\cite{ATLAS:2020nzk}, the HL-LHC projections~\cite{Degrande:2021zpv}, the ILC~\cite{deBlas:2022ofj}, and low-energy precision observables such as the electron EDM (eEDM)~\cite{Panico:2018hal,ACME:2018yjb}.
+Note that the ILC constraints are quoted at the $1\sigma$ confidence level.
+It is evident that a 10~TeV muon collider can provide highly competitive and, in many cases, substantially stronger bounds than those expected from the LHC and ILC; see Tab.~\ref{tab:ConstraintsOnWCs}.
 While the eEDM measurements yield much more stringent constraints on individual operators, in realistic scenarios, multiple operators may contribute simultaneously, making it impossible to disentangle their individual effects

-When compared with Eqs.~(\ref{eq:csW}) and (\ref{eq:csH}), this relation highlights the complementary role of high-energy colliders, which can directly probe CP-violating operators through distinct correlation patterns among the Wilson coefficients-providing information that is inaccessible to low-energy observables.
+When compared with Eqs.~\ref{eq:csW} and \ref{eq:csH}, this relation highlights the complementary role of high-energy colliders, which probe different linear combinations of CP-violating operators through distinct correlation patterns among the Wilson coefficients, thereby providing information that is inaccessible to low-energy observables.
+For instance, cancellations among operator contributions can occur in the eEDM (e.g., between $\mathcal{O}_{H\widetilde{W}B}$ and other operators), while the same parameter combinations typically contribute constructively to the CP-odd observables at a muon collider; see Eqs.~\ref{eq:csW} and \ref{eq:csH}.
+We note that a direct comparison of constraints obtained at different experiments is nontrivial, as it requires a consistent treatment of renormalization-group running and operator mixing effects across the relevant energy scales, which is beyond the scope of the present work.